 We Could be Getting Closer to Creating an Alzheimer's Vaccine

-One of the major challenges of science is slowing down the advancement and the number instances of Alzheimer’s.
+One of the major challenges of science is slowing down the advancement of Alzheimer’s.
 As we all know, few diseases can be so frustrating and sad for both patients and their families.
 That being it said, wouldn’t it be great if there were an alzheimer’s vaccine?

 There are more and more discoveries and developments in vaccines against this disease, but the number of people diagnosed with Alzheimer’s continues to increase every day.